Infinite Polynomial Rings

 Bases: UniqueFactory

 A factory for creating infinite polynomial ring elements.
-It handles making sure that they are unique as well as handling pickling.
+It makes sure that they are unique as well as handling pickling.
 For more details, see UniqueFactory and infinite_polynomial_ring.

 EXAMPLES: